prabesh-mah/Swagger-Note-API-Postman/README.md

 where,
 - -n specifies that JMeter should run in non-GUI mode.
 - -t is followed by the path to your .jmx file, which contains the test plan.
-- -l specifies the location where the results will be logged, typically in a .jtl file format.
+- -l specifies the location where the results will be logged.

 <img src="screenshot\jmeter-sample.png" alt="JMeter File" style="max-width:100%;">